danallison/amnesiac.js/README.md

 * `begin`
 * `end`

-`contents` must be called first. it expects an object with four attributes:
+As with the namespace object, `contents` must be called first. it expects an object with four attributes:
 ```javascript
 amnesiac.namespace('am').statespace('app')
   .contents({